FMInference/FlexiGen/README.md

 The key features of FlexGen include:

 ⚡ **High-Throughput Offloading**.
-Higher-throughput generation than other offloading-based systems (e.g., Hugging Face Accelerate, DeepSpeed Zero-Inference) - sometimes by an order of magnitude.
+Higher-throughput generation than other offloading-based systems (e.g., Hugging Face Accelerate, DeepSpeed Zero-Inference) - sometimes by orders of magnitude.
 This can be useful for batch inference scenarios.

 📦 **Extreme Compression**.
 Compress both the parameters and attention cache of models, such as OPT-175B, down to 4 bits with negligible accuracy loss.